chrismelba/instaclustr/readme.md

 ```

+All code can be executed through the jupyter notebook 'cassandra.ipynb' found in this git.

 ## 7. Cloud Computing Theory

 ### A. What is the difference between container based virtualization and hypervisor based virtualization?